DiazdeLeon/kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/95872614/146653305-42fb7400-2a41-4d66-adc8-950d6ffc4951.png)

  Followed by the ones located at the goal range of 5,000 to 9,999 with 313 successful campaigns.
+ # 6. Final conclusion
+It was possible to performed a deeper analysis utilizing other charts, tables and central tendency measures.
+The application of these new elements allowed to know more about the market, outcomes and pleadges.